This Article contains definitions for generic uses allowed in the zoning districts and general terms used throughout the Ordinance.

 Permanent Supportive Housing.
 A facility that provides housing and supportive services for homeless persons with disabilities.

 Permeable Open Space.
 Those areas of a lot open and unobstructed at grade level upward, unless otherwise permitted by this Ordinance.
 The required permeable open space area shall be substantially covered with grass, live groundcover, shrubs, plants, trees, or permeable outdoor hardscape features or amenities, such as seating areas, and patios.
-Off-street parking and loading areas, driveways or required landscape for parking lots and screening may satisfy permeable open space requirements if permeable paving is used.
+Off-street parking and loading areas, driveways or required landscape for parking lots and screening do not satisfy permeable open space requirements.
 Bollards, curbs, wheel stops, or other similar features shall be provided to ensure that required permeable open space areas are not used for off-street parking or any other vehicular use.

-*Regulations in effect per Interim Zoning District (IZD) by Motion Number M-367.
+*Regulations in effect per Interim Zoning District (IZD) by Ordinance No. 26,726.

 Permeable Paving.
 Paving surfaces that let a portion or all rainwater pass into the ground.